Try Basic Fixes

-Another reason why your Android phone or tablet may become stuck on the startup screen is due to a low battery.
-Connect your device to a power outlet, wait for some time, and then perform a force reboot, as mentioned above.
+- Charge your phone: Another reason why your Android phone or tablet may become stuck on the startup screen is due to a low battery.
+Connect your device to a power outlet, wait for some time, and then perform a force reboot.

 Those using a Samsung Galaxy phone can also try booting into Download Mode and then exiting it to fix the issue.
-This allows you to bypass the regular boot and avoid any issues that may be causing your Samsung Galaxy phone to become stuck on the boot screen.
+This will allow you to bypass the regular boot and avoid any issues that may be causing your Samsung Galaxy phone to become stuck.

 Step 1: Turn off your phone by pressing and holding the power button.
 Then, plug your phone’s USB cable into your computer.